NickvisionApps/Parabolic/README.md

 - Supports downloading metadata and video subtitles

 # Disclaimer
-The authors of Nickvision Tube Converter are not responsible/liable for any misuse of this program that may violate local copyright/DMCA laws.
+The authors of Nickvision Parabolic are not responsible/liable for any misuse of this program that may violate local copyright/DMCA laws.
 Users use this application at their own risk.

 # Installation
 <p><a href='https://flathub.org/apps/details/org.nickvision.tubeconverter'><img width='150' alt='Download on Flathub' src='https://dl.flathub.org/assets/badges/flathub-badge-en.png'/></a></p>